 Dollars raised through the Iron Phi program equally support two major beneficiaries:

 - Phi Delta Theta International Fraternity and its mission to help individuals 'Become the Greatest Versions of Themselves.'
-Specifically, Iron Phi dollars help fund leadership development programs through the Fraternity's Leadership & Ethics Academy and funds raised by Canadian participants support the Phi Delta Theta Canadian Foundation.
+Specifically, Iron Phi dollars raised by American participants help fund leadership development programs through the Fraternity's Leadership & Ethics Academy and funds raised by Canadian participants support the Phi Delta Theta Canadian Foundation.

 Neil Alexander was a devoted husband, father, brother and friend.
 A lawyer, life-long Pittsburgh Pirates fan, brother of Phi Delta That Fraternity, and unabashed devotee of Neil Diamond.
 In 2011, at the age of 47, Neil was diagnosed with the fatal disease ALS.
 Three years later he died from it.